antvis/G2/site/docs/manual/introduction/use-in-framework.en.md

 ---
-title: Use In Framework
+title: Using in Frontend Frameworks
 order: 3
 ---

-Here is a brief introduction to how to use G2 in some front-end frameworks.
-We will use different frameworks to achieve the following update effects of bar chart.
+Here's a brief introduction to using G2 in various frontend frameworks.
+We'll implement the following bar chart update effect using different frameworks.

 <img src="https://gw.alipayobjects.com/zos/raptor/1670210808073/framework-example.gif" width="640" alt="framework">

-Achieving this effect mainly relies on the following two functions.
+This effect is mainly achieved through the following two functions.

 ```js
 // Render bar chart